The Artur Brauner Collection at Our Library

 Brauner's film oeuvre reflects the spectrum of West German film in the post-war decades.
 It was dominated by light entertainment and rarely addressed serious issues.
 The CCC produced Heimatfilme (outdoorsy "homeland" films) and comedies as well as thrillers, erotic films, historical dramas, and adventure films.
 Time and again, Brauner, Fritz Lang, and Robert Siodmak hired directors who had emigrated after 1933.

-Since beginning work in Berlin, Brauner has appeared in public as a confident Jew and shows his support of the State of Israel in many ways.
-In the spirit of Morituri, Brauner's cinematic exploration since the 1980s has addressed the persecution and murder of European Jewry in collaborations with notable directors such as Andrzej Wajda, István Szabó, and Agnieszka Holland.
+Since beginning work in Berlin, Brauner appeared in public as a confident Jew and showed his support of the State of Israel in many ways.
+In the spirit of Morituri, Brauner's cinematic exploration since the 1980s addressed the persecution and murder of European Jewry in collaborations with notable directors such as Andrzej Wajda, István Szabó, and Agnieszka Holland.

 - Brauner, Artur.
 Mich gibt's nur einmal.
 Rückblende eines Lebens (There's Just One Me: Flashback on a Life).
 Munich: Herbig, 1976

 - Dillmann-Kühn, Claudia.
 Artur Brauner und die CCC.
 Filmgeschäft, Produktionsalltag, Studiogeschichte (Artur Brauner and the CCC: The Film Business, Everyday Life in Production, Studio History, 1946–1990).
 Frankfurt am Main: German Film Museum, 1990.